awesomeeng/awesome-log/docs/LogFormatters.md

 Log.defineFormatter("my-example-formatter",MyExampleFormatter)
 ```

-First, we require `AwesomeLog` and `AwesomeLog.LogFormatter`.
+First, we require `AwesomeLog` and `AwesomeLog.AbstractLogFormatter`.

-Next, we create our `MyExampleLogFormatter` class by extending `LogFormatter`.
+Next, we create our `MyExampleLogFormatter` class by extending `AbstractLogFormatter`.

 In our class we are required to implement two methods: